McKinney Roughs Nature Park

 Child in the Wild

-Discover the secrets of nature and learn the fundamentals to navigate like a true outdoor survivalist.
+Discover the secrets of nature and learn the fundamentals of navigation like a true outdoor survivalist.
+Campers will unplug and tap into their inner explorer to build confidence through hands-on survival challenges and team building activities.

 • Get the point.
-Campers will create their own spear point or arrowhead from locally sourced flint.
+Create your own spear point or arrowhead from locally sourced flint.

-• Become a way finder.
-Campers will learn their way around the wilderness by using a map and compass to navigate their surroundings.
+• Become a wayfinder.
+Learn your way around the wilderness by using a map and compass to navigate your surroundings.

 • I will survive.
-Campers will safely start their own fires and build personal shelters with natural resources.
+Safely craft your own fire and build personal shelters with natural resources.

 world of water